 Archaeology soon spread beyond the Middle East, with excavations in China, Pakistan, and Scandinavia all finding examples of settlements which give clues as to the lives of ancient peoples.

 Modern archaeology utilizes technology such as satellite imaging and online cataloging, meaning that archaeologists can now better predict where objects are before digging and can share knowledge more readily.
+Even using a metal detector could help.
 However, the fundamentals of archaeology have not changed, in that it still involves searching for priceless artifacts hidden under the ground, at subterranean levels.

 One of the most common misconceptions about archaeologists is that they search for dinosaur bones.
 This is incorrect – people who search for dinosaur bones are called paleontologists.